piisa/piisa/docs/specs.md

 There might be mixed documents, which contain e.g. both tree and table sections, or other structures.

-The general shape of a source document is then given by a document header plus a set of document chunks.
+The general shape of a source document is then given by a document metadata header plus a set of document chunks.
 A chunk is intended to contain a portion of the document with self-contained data; the exact shape of a chunk depends on the document model type.

 ### Document header